plone/plone.app.contenttypes/docs/README.rst

 Migrating custom content
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Custom content-types (archetypes and dexterity) will not be touched by the migration plone.app.contenttypes and will continue to work as expected.
+During migrations of the default types any custom content-types will not be migrated and will continue to work as expected.

-Future versions of plone.app.contenttypes will have with a form that allows you to migrate old custom Archetypes-content to Dexterity (you'll still have to create the Dexterity-types before migrating).

-If you want to migrate your custom types to Dexterity before this feature is completed you might want to have a look at the code of plone.app.contenttypes.migration.migration.NewsItemMigrator as a blueprint for a migration.

-Please make sure you are aware of the many helpers and patches that allow you to migrate comments, portlets, references etc. These are partly used in the base-class of the migration (``plone.app.contenttypes.migration.migration.ATCTContentMigrator`` and ``plone.app.contenttypes.migration.migration.ATCTFolderMigrator``) and partly in the migration-view ``plone.app.contenttypes.migration.browser.MigrateFromATContentTypes``.
+To help you migrating these types to Dexterity plone.app.contenttypes contains a migration form (``/@@custom_migration``) that allows you to migrate any (custom or default) Archetypes-type to any (custom or default) Dexterity-type.
+The only requirement is that the Dexterity-type you want to migrate to has to exist and that the class of the old type is still present.
+It makes no difference if the type you are migrating from is still registered in portal_types or is already removed or replaced by a dexterity-version using the same name.

+In the form ``/@@custom_migration`` you can select a Dexterity-type for any Archetypes-types that exists in the portal.
+You can then map the source-types fields to the targets fields.
+You can also choose to ignore fields.
+You have to take care that the values can be migrated (since there is no validation for that), e.g. it would make no sense to migrate a ImageField to a TextField.
+There are build-in methods for most field-types, custom or rarely used fields might not migrate properly (you can create a issue if you miss a migration that is not yet supported).

+After you map the fields you can test the configuration.
+During a test one item will be test-migrated and Plone checks if the migrated item will be accessible without throwing a errors.
+After the test any changes will be rolled back.

 Widgets
 -------

-In Plone 5.x plone.app.contenttypes used the build-in widgets from plone.app.widgets.

-In Plone 4.x plone.app.contenttypes uses the old z3c.form-widgets by default.
-All widgets work as they used to with Archetypes except for the keywords-widget for which a simple linesfield is used (read `How to override widgets` on how to change that).
-You can also use plone.app.widgets to make use of the new widgets (not all functionality is guaranteed to work though).
+When used in Plone 4.x plone.app.contenttypes uses the default z3c.form widgets.
+All widgets work as they used to with Archetypes except for the keywords-widget for which a simple linesfield is used.
+Replacing that with a nicer implementation is explained below.

-How to use with the widgets from Plone 5
+It is also possible to use `plone.app.widgets <https://pypi.python.org/pypi/plone.app.widgets>`_ to switch to the widgets that are used in Plone 5.
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In Plone 5 the new widgets are automatically used.
-To use them in Plone 4 use `plone.app.widgets <https://pypi.python.org/pypi/plone.app.widgets>`_ (branch 1.x).

 How to override widgets